elastic/kibana/rfcs/text/0017_url_service.md

 will still provide all the functionality the above mentioned services provide and in addition will implement the following improvements:

-1. it will expose a consistent client (with the same interface) through plugin contract mechanism on the server-side and the browser-side.
+1. It will expose a consistent client (with the same interface) through plugin contract mechanism on the server-side and the browser-side.
-1. improve the HTTP endpoints for use by external users, Cloud, and Support;
+1. Improve the HTTP endpoints for use by external users, Cloud, and Support.
-1. expose a "redirect" endpoint, which given URL generator ID and parameters, redirects the user to a deep link inside Kibana;
+1. Expose a "redirect" endpoint, which given URL generator ID and parameters, redirects the user to a deep link inside Kibana.
-1. add ability to generate human-readable short URLs;
+1. Add ability to generate human-readable short URLs.
-1. add ability to delete short URLs;
+1. Add ability to delete short URLs.
-1. add ability to generate short URLs using URL generators;
+1. Add ability to generate short URLs using URL generators.
-1. will not use MD5 hashing algorithm.
+1. Will not use MD5 hashing algorithm.

 # Basic example

-The URL Service will have a client, which will have the same interface, both, on the server-side and the client-side.
-It will also have a documented public set of API endpoints for use by: (1) the client-side client; (2) external users, Elastic Cloud, and Support.
+The URL Service will have a client (`UrlServiceClient`) which will have the same interface, both, on the server-side and the client-side.
+It will also have a documented public set of HTTP API endpoints for use by: (1) the client-side client;
+(2) external users, Elastic Cloud, and Support.

-The following code example, will work, both, on the server-side and the client-side as the base URL Service client interface will be the same for both environments.
-In this example let's consider a case where some plugin registers a URL generator, then another plugin uses that to create a short URL, and let's say Elastic Cloud uses that URL generator to navigate deeply within the Discover app.
+The following code examples will work, both, on the server-side and the client-side, as the base `UrlServiceClient` interface will be the same for both environments.

+In this example let's consider a case where Discover app registers a URL generator, then another plugin uses that to create a short URL, and let's say Elastic Cloud uses that URL generator to navigate deeply within the Discover app.

-Firs, the Discover app registers a URL generator (which it already does using the old URL Generator Service, it will just use the new URL Service):
+First, the Discover app registers a URL generator (which it already does using the old URL Generator Service, it will just use the new URL Service):

 ```ts